Industry Advocacy

 August, 2023

-Employer plan sponsors’ who we work with, along with many others, have chosen employer to setup, fund and manage a comprehensive benefits plan for their employees, at considerable cost.
-This allows for nearly 4 out of 5 adult Canadians to have access to insured pharmaceutical coverage through their employee benefits plan.
-Our advisor firm members, and the benefit plan sponsors they work with, are key stakeholders in discussing strategies to expand coverage to those 1 in 5 Canadians without access.
+The member advisory firms we work with have helped employer benefit plan sponsors to set up, fund and manage a comprehensive benefits plan for their employees, at considerable cost.
+Nearly 4 out of 5 adult Canadians have access to pharmaceutical coverage through public or private plans, a large portion of which is insured coverage through employee benefits plans.
+Our member advisory firms, and the employer benefit plan sponsors they work with, are key stakeholders in this important discussion to help provide for sustainable, universal access to affordable drug coverage for all Canadians.

 An Investment Toward Enhanced Consumer Outcomes